SomeBadDecisions/Data_engineering/microservices_pg_py_kube/README.md

 <a id="Connections"></a>
 ##### 2.1.4.1 Connections

-To begin with, let's create all the necessary connections.
+To begin with, I create all the necessary connections.
 For the DDS layer, these are postgres and kafka.

-<details><summary>Let's define the logic for connecting to kafka in cloud_service/service_dds/src/lib/kafka_connect/<strong>kafka_connectors.py:</strong></summary>
+<details><summary>Then I define the logic for connecting to kafka in cloud_service/service_dds/src/lib/kafka_connect/<strong>kafka_connectors.py:</strong></summary>

 ```python
 import json